 - 1. Is PowerShell 3.0 installed (both on Guest and Host Machine)? - a.
-Check SPSVersionTable.PSVersion in PowerShell - 2.
+Check \$PSVersionTable.PSVersion in PowerShell - 2.
 Is the machine properly configured in the Settings > Virtual Machines screen (pay attention to hardcoded IP addresses which may be dynamically assigned by DHCP) - 3.
 Is RayPack Studio Tools for Hyper-V installed on the Guest machine?
-Is the process vm-proxy.exe from RayPack Studio Tools for Hyper-V running? - 4.
+Is the process vmproxy.exe from RayPack Studio Tools for Hyper-V running? - 4.
 Is WINRM configured? - a.
-Check winrm go
+Check winrm qc a. winrm s winrm/config/client '@{TrustedHosts="RemoteComputer"}'

-- 5. Does WINRM have proper TrustedHosts entries on both VM and server? - a. winrm s winrm/config/client '@{TrustedHosts="RemoteComputer"}' - b. winrm g winrm/config/client shows the current TrustedHosts lists - c.
+5. Does WINRM have proper TrustedHosts entries on both VM and server?

+- $b.\,\texttt{winrm g winrm/config/client shows the current } \texttt{TrustedHosts lists}$ - c.
 More information: https://technet.microsoft.com/en-us/library/ff700227.aspx - 6.
-Does WINRM have a connection to the VM and vice-versa?

-'''

-a.- Test-WSMan -ComputerName IP

-'''

-- 7. Are all necessary ports unblocked on the physical machine? - a.
+Does WINRM have a connection to the VM and vice-versa? a.- Test-WSMan -ComputerName IP - 7.
+Are all necessary ports unblocked on the physical machine? - a.
 The default port range is 48654-48999.